 Assessment and Accreditation

-The European School of Veterinary Postgraduate Studies (ESVPS) is a not-for-profit organisation established in 2003 with the remit of accrediting veterinary CPD and awarding a range of certificates on a pan-European basis.
-ESVPS has over 10 years’ experience of running examinations and accrediting courses in the veterinary industry.
-The OCQ(AHP) - ATT and the OCQ(AHP) - CSO courses are both accredited by ESVPS.
+The International School of Veterinary Postgraduate Studies (ISVPS) is a not-for-profit organisation (formerly known as ESVPS), which was established in 2003 with the remit of accrediting veterinary CPD and providing attainable, balanced qualifications for veterinary practitioners working in full-time practice.
+ISVPS has over 15 years’ experience of running examinations and accrediting courses in the veterinary industry.
+The OCQ(AHP) - ATT, OCQ(AHP) - CSO and OCQ(CO) - FCCO courses are all accredited by ISVPS.

-The assessment for each OCQ(AHP) course will be an online exam which will comprise 20 multiple choice questions to be completed in 60 minutes.
-Each multiple choice question will have 3 distractors and only 1 correct answer.
+The assessment for each full course will be an online exam comprising of 20 multiple choice questions to be completed in one hour.
+Each multiple choice question will have three distractors and only one correct answer.
 Marks will not be deducted for incorrect answers.